Complex Systems 2018

 - “Conceptual design of smart farming solution for precise agriculture”, by Per Engelseth, Molde University College, Norway.

-- “Toward the digital platform and smart services for managing space traffic, by Petr Skobelev, Smart Solutions Ltd, Russia.
+- “Toward the digital platform and smart services for managing space traffic, by Petr Skobelev, Samara State Technical University, Russia.

 - “The beauty of architectural complexity”, by Robert Barelkowski, West-Pomeranian University of Technology, Poland.